-- Physical Environment Design Policy Nov.2016 The environment will be set up in such a way to foster independence, creativity and learning.
+Physical Environment Design Policy

+The environment will be set up in such a way to foster independence, creativity and learning.
 The environment will follow health and safety regulations.
-Multiple age appropriate centers will be available at all times including art, science, physical play, dramatic play, building, quite area.
+Multiple age-appropriate centers will be available at all times including art, science, physical play, dramatic play, building, and a quite area.
 Alternative space will be provided if our current space is in use by others.
 In this situation we will inform licensing for approval and provide an adequate space for the children.
-Family Support Policy -Access to childcare subsidy for eligible families with provisions for quality and continuity of care -Access to parent resource binder containing childcare subsidy information, community resources, parenting strategies, and contact information for community outreach programs -Program supports diversity and inclusiveness for families by initially inquiring about their heritage and cultural celebrations on their registration forms -Program provides a free family event annually -Program will provide communication books when necessary to ensure adequate communication -Staff monitor children's emotional needs, cognitive needs, physical needs, social needs, and nutritional needs and provide feedback to parents -Provide parents with financial assistance for community resources -Program encourages parent's participation for such things as cultural events, sporting events,

-- celebration and kids clubs

-- •
+Family Support Policy

+-Access to childcare subsidy for eligible families with provisions for quality and continuity of care

+-Access to parent resource binder containing childcare subsidy information, community resources, parenting strategies, and contact information for community outreach programs

+-Program supports diversity and inclusiveness for families by initially inquiring about their heritage and cultural celebrations on their registration forms

+-Program provides a free family event annually

+-Program will provide communication books when necessary to ensure adequate communication

+-Educators monitor children's emotional needs, cognitive needs, physical needs, social needs, and nutritional needs and provide feedback to parents

+-Provide parents with financial assistance for community resources